 Train Travel to Florida – reliving the golden age

-The area was booming and vacation rentals in Florida were let as soon as they were available.
-By using fast, elegant trains, the railway company hoped to persuade influential and busy people to move to the Sunshine State for the winter.
+Tampa Bay was booming and vacation rentals in Florida were let as soon as they were available.
+By using fast, elegant trains, railway companies hoped to persuade influential and busy people to move to the Sunshine State for the winter.
 It succeeded beyond anybody’s expectations – the journey took around 35 hours and during the trip, passengers were regaled with superb food, vintage wines and liquors and exceptional service.
 So famous was the route that it was immortalized in song by Ervin T Rouse and Robert Russell “Chubby” Wise – perhaps the best-known recording of the song was by Johnny Cash.
-The paint scheme for the train, in lime, orange and lemon, was meant to suggest the hues of Florida’s citrus orchards and it was so distinctive it was granted a patent.
+The fiddle tune “Orange Blossom Special” often called simply The Special is oten referred to as the fiddle player’s national anthem.
+The paint scheme for the Orange Blossom Special train, in lime, orange and lemon, was meant to suggest the hues of Florida’s citrus orchards and it was so distinctive it was granted a patent.

 Florida Vacation?
 Take the train

 So, are the golden days of travel to Florida behind us?
 Not so.
 There are two ways to travel to Tampa, via The Silver Service or the Auto Train.